Introduction to Docker Stack

 docker stack ps my-first-stack

-In the above example, we can see that both containers are running, we can see the error in the error column if any occurs or use the ‘docker logs <container_ID>’ to know more about the error.
+In the above example, we can see that both containers are running; we can see the error in the error column if any occurs or use the ‘docker logs <container_ID>’ to know more about the error.

 - Let’s test the application by connecting to it as shown below: –

-- If there any requirement to destroy the stack, we can do that by running ‘docker stack rm <stack_name>’ as shown below: –
+- If there is any requirement to destroy the stack, we can do that by running ‘docker stack rm <stack_name>’ as shown below: –

 docker stack rm my-first-stack